descarteslabs/descarteslabs-python/README.md

 - All the REST client types, such as `Metadata` and `Raster`, now support `get_default_client()` and `set_default_client()` instances.
 This functionality was previously limited to the Catalog V2 `CatalogClient`.
 Whenever such a client is required, the client libraries use `get_default_client()` rather than using the default constructor.
 This makes it easy to comprehensively redirect the library to use a specially configured client when necessary.

+### Utils package

+- The `descarteslabs.utils` package, added in the previous release for the AWS client only, now exists in the GCP client as well, and is the preferred location to pick up the `DotDict` and `DotList` classes, the `display` and `save_image` functions, and the `Properties` class for property filtering in Catalog V2.

+### Property filtering

+- The `property_filtering.GenericProperties` class has been replaced with `property_filtering.Properties`, but remains for back compatibility.
+- Add `isnull` and `isnotnull` to property filtering.

 ## [1.11.0] - 2022-07-20